bbenaddi/LLparser/README.md

      C -> *C | e      [8,9]
      F -> (R) | a | b [10,11,12]

-Build the FIRST and FOLLOW set for this new grammar.
+## Build the FIRST and FOLLOW table :
 SYMBOL	     FIRST	      FOLLOW
   R         (,a,b          ),$
   A         +,e            ),$